rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 ### Install dependencies

-You will need some dependencies for `lsyncd` and for building packages from source.
-Use this command on your Rocky Linux computer to ensure you have the dependencies you need.
+You will need some dependencies for `lsyncd` and for building packages from the source.
+Use this command on your Rocky Linux computer to ensure you have the necessary dependencies.
 If you are going to be building from source, it is a good idea to have all of the development tools installed:

 ```bash
 dnf groupinstall 'Development Tools'